How To Treat Melasma From The Inside

-Melasma is a skin disorder that causes hyperpigmentation of the skin on the face.
+Melasma is a skin condition that causes hyperpigmentation of the skin on the face.
 There are many skin treatments for melasma.
-Here we will explain how to treat melasma from the inside using vitamins and other oral melasma treatments.
+Here we will explain how to cure melasma from the inside using vitamins and other oral melasma treatments.

 However, melasma is often difficult to treat.
 We recommend that you use a skincare routine for melasma in addition to any oral supplements, vitamins or oral medications you choose to use as melasma treatments.